introfog/GitWave/CONTRIBUTING.md

 ### After Submitting an Issue
 Once you've submitted an issue, the maintainers will review it and respond accordingly.
-We may ask for further information or clarification if needed.
-We appreciate your patience and cooperation during this process.
+I may ask for further information or clarification if needed.
+I appreciate your patience and cooperation during this process.

 ## Pull Requests